-Cybersecurity revenues in the insurance sector will grow from $6.4bn in 2020 to $10.6bn in 2025, according to GlobalData forecasts.
+Cybersecurity revenues in the insurance sector will grow at a compound annual growth rate (CAGR) of 11% between 2020 and 2025, according to GlobalData forecasts.
 The sector’s rapid digital transformation will drive this growth.
 The rise in complex ransomware attacks, the persistence of hybrid working models, ongoing supply chain threats, and the Russia-Ukraine war have all accelerated the need for robust cybersecurity defences across sectors, including insurance.

 Covid-19 led to more customers accessing their accounts digitally and insurers selling through digital channels, increasing the sector’s cyber risk.
 In 2021, leading financial institutions AXA, Tokio Marine, CNA Financial, and Banco Pichincha were hit by cyberattacks.
 There are also fears that the Russia-Ukraine war may give rise to state-sponsored attacks that target critical infrastructure, military operations, and businesses.
 Such attacks could not only target insurers but could lead to expensive payouts and damage the reputations of those reluctant to pay.